castorini/docTTTTTquery/README.md

 First, we provide instructions on how to replicate our docTTTTTquery runs with Anserini.

-Download `predicted_queries_topk_sampling.zip` using one of the options above.
+Download `collection.tar.gz` and `predicted_queries_topk_sampling.zip` using one of the options above.
-This file contains 80 sampled queries draw with the top-_k_ sampling decoder.
+The former file contains 80 sampled queries draw with the top-_k_ sampling decoder.

 Before appending the sampled queries to the documents, we need to concatenate them into a file that will contain all the samples for the same document in a single line.
-We will concatenate only the first 40 samples as there no gain when using 80 samples (we, however, provide 80 samples in case researchers want to use this data for other purposes):
+We will concatenate only the first 40 samples as there is no gain when using 80 samples (nevertheless, we provide 80 samples in case researchers want to use this data for other purposes):
 ```
+unzip predicted_queries_topk_sampling.zip

 for i in {000..017}; do
     echo "Processing chunk $i"
     paste -d" " predicted_queries_topk_sample0[0-3]?.txt${i}-1004000 \